kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 ```

-The first thing to notice is a "middle man" **tty** between xtem and bash.
+The first thing to notice is a "middle man" **tty** between xterm and bash.
 We
-will discuss tty in detail in the parts 3 and 4.
+will discuss tty in detail in parts 3 and 4.
 For now, we will just say that:
 * tty sits between xterm and bash and passes data from one to the other in both
   directions;
-* tty can be configured and depending on its configuration it will "slightly"
+* tty can be configured and depending on its configuration, it will "slightly"
-  alter data it receives from one side before passing to the other side.
+  alter data it receives from one side before passing to the other.
 * there is command `stty raw -echo -isig` which configures tty to pass data "as
   is without modification".

 Using `stty raw -echo -isig` to disable most effects of tty is our main strategy
 to explore how xterm works.
-Until the part 3 we will ignore the existence of tty
+Until the part 3, we will ignore the existence of tty
 and will concentrate on exploring xterm's behavior.

 Let's start by discussing a bi-directional link between a user and xterm.